dbzl-project11/dbzl-project11.github.io/tourneyOfPower/index.md

     * This is a snake draft style event that will go through two, 4 week tournaments
     * The first tournament will be a swiss tournament which will act as a way to decide seeding for the play off tournament
     * The second tournament will be single elimination
-    * You can find a more in depth explanation of the tournament format
+    * You can find a more in depth explanation of the tournament format [here](./structure.md).
-        * Here you can also find a link to a visual example of the tournaments there
+        * You can also find a link to a visual example of the tournaments there
-        * Here is a timeline of all the important dates for this event
     * The Tournament will NOT be on the main league AI but will still be somewhat similar

 * How Will Signups Work?